TimHillier/dot_files/README.md

 - [ ] Easily add files to be pushed.
 - [x] Ability to add commit messages.
 - [ ] Ability to store and place more configuration files.
+- [ ] Some Kind of Logging

 # Needed Improvments
 1. Put files into their location better, right now its just 2 cp commands, it should really be a loop.
+2. Some kind of logging would be nice.
+Might want to keep those local though.
+That way you can see whats updated on each machine?